At a glance, the Mayo Medical School curriculum is committed to:

 - A focus on patient care and clinical experiences that broaden and deepen classroom learning.

 - Integration of daily topic presentations with clinic rotations.
-For example, first-year students completing the hematology course will be in the hematology clinic that week shadowing doctors and learning firsthand the content being presented in class.
+For example, students completing the hematology course will be in the hematology clinic that week shadowing doctors and learning firsthand the content being presented in class.

 - Continuous improvement, assessment and evaluation of the effectiveness of our curriculum through multiple feedback systems.

 - Support and mentorship from interdisciplinary collaborative teams of physicians and staff who are dedicated to the personal and professional development of students.

 Students study one topic at a time for three to seven weeks.
 These courses are known as subject "blocks."
 In the first year, students take a series of nine blocks.
 The blocks address three fundamental principles: basic structure, basic functions and basic principles.